-Jeremiah Downes theater artist, musician and educator joined the faculty of Emory & Henry College in the fall of 2014 where he serves as Assistant Professor of Musical Theater.
+Jeremiah Downes theater artist, musician and educator joined the faculty of Emory & Henry College in the fall of 2014 where he serves as Assistant Professor of Musical Theater and B.F.A.
+Coordinator.
 Equally at home in the worlds of music and theater, he spent over 15 years as a professional singing actor appearing on stage in leading roles, world premieres and alongside some of Broadway’s finest both in New York and regionally.
 He’s performed at a long list of clubs, concert halls and cabarets in New York and Philadelphia, and has appeared in concert for President George W. Bush and Philadelphia’s Mayor John Street.

-Prior to his appointment at Emory & Henry College, Jeremiah served as the music director and entertainment manager for three seasons at the Walnut Street Supper Club in Center City Philadelphia where he was instrumental in its development and inception.
+Prior to his appointment at Emory & Henry College, Jeremiah served as the music director and entertainment manager for three years at the Walnut Street Supper Club in Center City Philadelphia where he was instrumental in its development and inception.
 Jeremiah was the founding artistic director of Philadelphia Music Theater Works where he successfully led the organization through a sold-out inaugural season and where he served as actor, director, producer and writer for various new musical initiatives.
 For two seasons, Jeremiah directed the New Theater Collective in Philadelphia modeled after New York City Center’s Encores.

 A sought after teacher and coach of vocal technique, song interpretation and performance, Jeremiah has maintained a private studio in New York City and Philadelphia for the past decade where his clients have found success on Broadway, in film and on television, in opera houses and recording studios.
 He is the co-creator of Get Real: The Broadway Training Center with Broadway actress Sarah Bolt offering practical and intensive training to aspiring and professional musical theater performers.
 He's served on the voice faculty of the New York Film Academy's musical theater conservatory and has taught at musical theater programs around the country.